|Trust me sonny, make it about fighting the commies|

 Their motivation may be something as broad and nebulous as them not wanting you to succeed in chasing your dream--because they gave up on theirs.
 Or it may be as specific as the fact that you will both be competing for the same fellowship next year.
 Usually it's somewhere in the middle--just someone who wanted to be a writer themselves trying to convince you the path is too hard (when what they're really doing is trying to assuage themselves that it wasn't their fault that they didn't make it).
 I would love to tell you that you live in a magical sugarcane world with melted chocolate rivers and gumdrop mountains and that no one ever intentionally gave someone shitty advice to sabotage them, but that's not the world we live in.
 And writing is not an endeavor exempt from petty jealousy and envy and a lot of people who will sharpen their knives against you if they see you starting to make headway that maybe they didn't work hard enough to achieve.
 Be careful when you consider advice from someone who might have a reason to see you fail--either an immediate and definite reason or a deep psychological itch.

 If your advice passes muster in these categories and you're still reluctant to pay attention, you might be ignoring good advice.
-I've seen a lot of people blow off some of the best writing advice out there because they are are rationalizing their excuses or looking for justification to do whatever they wanted to in the first place.
-(For example, I regularly encounter writers who don't particularly feel the need to write every single day because "then it becomes a "like a job," who then turn right around and wonder why they aren't able to make a career out of their writing.)
+I've seen a lot of people blow off some of the best writing advice out there because they are are rationalizing their excuses or looking for justification to do whatever they wanted to in the first place. ("Write every day" is pretty good advice if you want to be published and make money.
+"But then it would feel like a job!"
+Wait, isn't that what you want????)
 If your advice comes from a knowledgeable, unbiased source, it is tailored to you (or flexible enough that it could be) and isn't outdated, you should probably pay attention.
 It might be the rare nugget of good advice we writers actually get.